SomeWeekendReading/someweekendreading.github.io/_posts/2021-02-26-jnj-vaccine-vrbpac-review.md

    belongs here is answered along the lines of "oh, hell no!"
 5. Antibody production against the spike protein begins.
 Memory B cells remember this so they can manufacture more antibodies in the future if needed.
-Inflammatory cytokines get sprayed around, all over everything thereby making you feel like crap for a day.
+Inflammatory cytokines get sprayed all over everything, thereby making you feel like crap for a day.
    But _you are not sick:_ your immune system thinks you are, and gears up to fight it.
    But really it's just being trained in case of a real infection.
+Think of it as your immune system being sore after a workout at the gym.

 ### The Phase 3 Study Populations